berezovskyi/corsherdf/README.md

 - 502: origin returned a 4xx/5xx response
 - 503: there are too many requests in the queue, retry soon
 - 504: origin timeout
+- 507: the RDF document requested is too large

 Example: